Toscan0/IST-Thesis-FaradayMuseum/README.md

 IST-Thesis-Faraday-Museum
 ├─ State of the Art
-│	└─ Contains the work performed in the thesis project class └─ Project
+│	└─ Contains the work performed in the thesis project class └─ Targets
-	└─ Contains the work developed in the context of this thesis
+	└─ Contains the image and model targets to use with our app

 </pre>